hbn211/Netlist-Graph/README.md

-# altium-netlist-graph
+# Altium and Kicad Netlist Graph
-This tool will show the graph representation of your Proteus2 Netlist form Altium.
+This tool will show the graph representation of your Proteus2 Netlist (Altium) and Kicad Netlist